How do you get in?

 The Faculty of Law welcomes applications to LLB Part I and LLB Part II from international students.
 Applications can be based on qualifications obtained outside New Zealand.
 International graduate applicants: refer information under Graduate Admission.

 If you are an international student entering from an international education provider and English is not your first language, you will be required to submit proof of your english language proficiency.
 This can be in the form of an IELTS or TOEFL score.
 For the LLB Part I, an IELTS score of 6.0 with no band less than 5.5 is required, or some equivalent measure of English language proficiency.

 If you are applying to transfer from another New Zealand law school you should contact the Faculty of Law Student Adviser.

 Email: email@example.com, or phone +64 9 923 8180

 Transferring applicants and all graduates who have applied online for Law at The University of Auckland need to forward a photocopy of their academic transcripts to the Law Selection Committee by the end of November.

-Address: Law Selection Committee, Faculty of Law, Private Bag 92019, Auckland.
+Address: Law Selection Committee, Faculty of Law, Private Bag 92019, Victoria Street West, Auckland 1142.
 If your results are not available by early December, you are asked to forward a photocopy of your previous years results to the Law Selection Committee as soon as they are available.